 Now the population of Chiang Rai province is officially at 1,1 million inhabitants.
 Around 12.5 percent of them belong to different 'hill tribes'.

-Traditionally Thailand's buddhist monasteries and temples are decorated over and over with paintings.
+Traditionally Thailand's Buddhist monasteries and temples are decorated over and over with paintings.
 Motives are mostly of a religious kind, the majority of what I saw depicts The Life of Buddha or Buddha's former lifes (the Jataka tales).
 Almost all the paintings are two-dimensional.
-The north of Thailand, the old Lanna, seems much richer in temple paintings that the south is.
+The north of Thailand, the old Lanna, seems much richer in temple paintings than the south is.

 In the past, when the vast majority of the population was illiterate, the Buddhist temples provided the only schools, and temple paintings were a mean of illustrating teachings.

 In all-day-life there is very little to hear of self-made music.
 Very, very few Thai's play an instrument.
 Nevertheless, there is a lot of music around, but it's all coming from TV's, mobile phones, radios, mp3-players and other entertainment devices.
 The verymost of it is simple, commercialized Thai pop music for the mass taste without sophistication.
 Western pop music is less often played, except in touristic centers with western guests.
 I very, very seldom got classical Thai music life to hear, on the contrary to the gamelan music which is here and there played by orchestras in Java.